BA (Hons)

 What you'll study

-In your first year, you will take the following compulsory modules.
+In the first year, full-time students take the following compulsory modules:

 Module title Credits